PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ## Edit wire Instruction
 ### System Rule
-- Only admin users can edited
+- Any users can edited
 - Only active instruction can be editable.

-## Amend wire Instruction
+## Add New Instruction (Amend wire Instruction)
 ### System Rule
-- Only admin user can edited
+- Any user can amended.
 - Only active instruction can be amended.
 - When user amends the instruction, the system will also save the date when the instruction is amended.
 - When user amend the wire instructions, system ask the reason for the amendment and it notes is saved with the last instruction.

 ### UX Rule
 - Applicable only when wire instruction is added.
-- On click of amend action button, it opens the `Reason for Amend` dialog.
+- On click of amend action button, it opens the `Reason for Archiving Current Instruction` dialog.
 It's mandatory.
+- Shows proper warning message when user opens the dialog.
 - On amend, current instruction will be moved to the archived tab and wire instruction tab will show empty instuction is edit mode.
     - All details will be reset.

 ### UI Rule
 [Mockup of Reason for Amend](https://drive.google.com/file/d/1shMopbx9H9VEGQXO-IQ2i0ZSTcc1TwFA/view?usp=share_link) [Mockup when current instruction is amemded and user opens the current tab](https://drive.google.com/file/d/1ij37WzhyrlQYLpG-Y5opvlORd0xIzC_X/view?usp=share_link)
+- Warning text: `Current instruction will be archived and you have to enter a new instruction`.

 ## Add Audit Information
 ### System Rule
 - Any user can able to add audit information.
 (Admin or Non-admin)
 - User can enter total of 3 audit information: `Verbal Confirmation`, `Entry` & `Second Check`
+- Only admin user can enter `Second Check` data.
 - User can't be enter audit information until wire instruction available.
 - System can stores the creation or updation date stamp with each autited information.
+- Normal user can't be edited once the all information is entered.

 ### UX Rule
 - Shows pencil icon disabled when wire instruction is not available. on hover, shows tooltip message.
-- `Verbal Confirmation`, `Entry` & `Second Check`: It's alphabetical sorted dropdown of the active clarius user.
+- `Verbal Confirmation` & `Second Check`: It's alphabetical sorted dropdown of the active clarius user.
+- `Entry`: Its dropdown of the Active admin user.
+- When normal user opens the dialog, `Second Check` fields shown disabled.
+On hover, shows tooltip message.
+- When all information (`Verbal Confirmation`, `Entry` & `Second Check`) is entered, audit section will be locked for normal user.
+Show pencil icon disabled for normal user.
+On hover, shows tooltip message.
+(Only admin user cab be edited or deleted)

 ### UI Rule
 [Mockup]()
-- Tooltip message: `Please add wire instructions first`
+- Tooltip message when no instruction available: `Please add wire instructions first`
+- Tooltip message for `Second Check`: `Only Admin user can change this`.
+- Tooltip message when section is locked: `Please contact admin to edit this`.

 ## Set SLOA = True / False
 ### System Rule
+- User can't be set it value True until wire instruction available.
+- Value can be set to True only for Investors having Funding Account.
 - Any user can able to set its value True / False.
-- When SLOA is marked as True for any investor, system will put old funding account.
-User can change it if they want.
-- When a user unchecks the SLOA, the funding account will be auto removed.
-- User can't be set it value True until wire instruction available.

 ### UX Rule
-- When current instruction is not available, the checkbox of SLOA is shown disabled.
+- When Funding Account is not available, the checkbox of SLOA is shown disabled.
 On hover, it shows tooltip message.
 [See this](https://drive.google.com/file/d/1e_Kp3KUEUg85OdzQ1ABvkOtUCQyseh5h/view?usp=share_link)
+- When Funding Account is removed, SLOA will be set to False for that Investors.

 ### UI Rule
-- Tooltip message for SLOA: `Please add wire instructions first`.
+- Tooltip message for SLOA: `Please select Funding account first`.

 ## View archived wire Instruction

 ### UX Rule
 - On click of the archived instruction record, opens the view dialog.
-- View dialog shows the `Reason for Amend` section.
+- View dialog shows the `Reason for Archive` section.
 - Shows the `Audit Information` for the archived instruction.
 - On hover of Funding account column, shows that funding account name in tooltip.